blokidde/Blokboy-gaming-device/docs/embedded/code.md

 this last bit of code sends the jsonString to the webpage(url).

 ### void startGame()
-The startGame function initializes a new game by sending an HTTP POST request to a server which in turn gets a game ID from a database.
+The startGame function initializes a new game by sending an HTTPS POST request to a server which in turn gets a game ID from a database.
 It also retrieves the server's response.
-These values are stored in player_id and game_id for use in the game. for more information on the code, see above(httpreq)
+These values are stored in player_id and game_id for use in the game. for more information on the code, see above(httpsreq)

 ### void webserver()
 The webserver function listens for incoming connections on port 80.
 When a client connects, it reads the request and checks if the client has requested a specific endpoint (like "GET /debug").
 Based on the request, the server either handles the request or responds with the corresponding information.